antmicro/kenning/README.rst

 * method for exporting ONNX model from a given framework,
 * list of models implemented in a given framework, where each model will be exported to ONNX, and then imported back to the framework.

-The ``ONNXConversion`` class implements method for converting the models.
+The ``ONNXConversion`` class implements a method for converting the models.
 It catches exceptions and any issues in the import/export methods, and provides the report on conversion status per model.

 Look at the `TensorFlowONNXConversion class <./edge_ai_tester/onnxconverters/tensorflow.py>`_ for an example of API usage.